ROHANBAIJU/enviromind/PROTOTYPE TEST README.TXT.txt

 Step 1:  Download the zip file of the entire repository along with all the files and open the folder in a code editor.

 Step 2: Install nodejs, python 3.12 or greater, pnpm.
+(Refer Chatgpt or youtube for tutorials).

 Step 3: Open a terminal and navigate to the Frontend directory where the frontend files are installed, and run the command "pnpm install"(this installs all frontend libraries and dependencies from package.json)